KatieStocker/Recipes/recipes-app/src/Tests/TestData/postgreSQL_data.md

 ### example data (would require a recipe and instruction_section to exist)
     INSERT INTO recipe_category_options (recipe_id, step, instruction, instruction_section_id)
-    VALUES(1, 1, "Pre-heat the oven to gas mark 5.
-Butter the base and sides of two 20cm round sandwich tins and line the bases with baking parchment.", 1);
+    VALUES(1, 1, 'Pre-heat the oven to gas mark 5.
+Butter the base and sides of two 20cm round sandwich tins and line the bases with baking parchment.', 1);

     INSERT INTO recipe_category_options (recipe_id, step, instruction, instruction_section_id)
-    VALUES(1, 2, "In a large bowl, beat together 200g golden caster sugar, 200g softened unsalted butter...", 1);
+    VALUES(1, 2, 'In a large bowl, beat together 200g golden caster sugar, 200g softened unsalted butter...', 1);

     INSERT INTO recipe_category_options (recipe_id, step, instruction, instruction_section_id)
-    VALUES(1, 5, "For the buttercream, put 100g chopped milk chocolate in a heatproof bowl and melt...", 2);
+    VALUES(1, 5, 'For the buttercream, put 100g chopped milk chocolate in a heatproof bowl and melt...', 2);

 ---
 ## instruction_section table